dr-m/atomic_sync/README.md

 The lock elision may be disabled by specifying `-DCMAKE_CXX_FLAGS=-DNO_ELISION`.

-Currently, lock elision has been implemented for
-Intel Restricted Transactional Memory (RTM).
+Currently, lock elision has been only tested with Intel Restricted Transactional Memory (RTM).
 You may want to check the statistics:
 ```sh